 The Texas Medical Center in Houston houses MD Anderson and multiple other top-flight scientific institutions within walking distance (Baylor College of Medicine; UT Health Science Center; Rice University; Methodist Research Institute; TX A&M Institute of Biosciences and Technology), or within bicycling distance (U Houston).
 This immense depth of collaborators/ programs/ cores insures a cutting-edge research/ ideas environment.
 Houston boasts a diverse culture near the Gulf Coast, and affordable living in our nation’s fourth largest city.
 MD Anderson offers well-regarded professional development opportunities and benefits.
 This is an NIH pay-scale position.

-To apply, please email Dr. Pierre McCrea the follwoing as one PDF:
+To apply, please email Dr. Pierre McCrea the following as one PDF:

 1) Cover letter or email stating your general career objectives and research interests

 Development and Cell Biology of Neurons (delta-Catenin)

 Graduate students interested in the developmental and cellular biology of catenins are encouraged to contact Pierre McCrea, as well as postdoctoral fellow, Ryan Baumert, who initiated our group’s work upon delta-catenin in the context of dendrite formation.
 In addition to our studies upon delta-catenin in neurons, we have further interests centered on additional catenin proteins and associated partners.
 This includes probing the networked versus independent roles of catenins in the nucleus, as well as their actions at cell-cell junctions and in the cytoplasm.
 Students are always welcome to join us for a rotation in the lab, and are encouraged to email Dr. Pierre McCrea to discuss the current active projects in the laboratory.